saketl7/15-days-of-Flutter/README.md

 ### Riverpod
 Riverpod is a rewrite of Provider to make improvements that would be otherwise impossible.

 It borrows many concepts from Provider, but is fundamentally different in that it does not depend on Flutter and the widget-tree.
-Riverpod uses global providers that are referenced by name, not type.
+Riverpod uses **global providers** that are **referenced by name, not type**.
 This is a big departure from a conceptual point of view.

-You can head to riverpod.dev to find extensive documentation about the most important concepts, along with official and 3rd party example apps.
+You can head to [riverpod.dev](https://riverpod.dev/) to find extensive documentation about the most important concepts, along with official and 3rd party example apps.

 My essential guide to Riverpod covers everything you need to know: